mapbox/mason/README.md

 mason_use(<package name> VERSION <package version> HEADER_ONLY)
 ```

-_Note: Leave out `HEADER_ONLY` if the package is a [pre-compiled library](https://github.com/mapbox/cpp/blob/master/glossary.md#precompiled-library).
+_Note: Leave out `HEADER_ONLY` if the package is a [precompiled library](https://github.com/mapbox/cpp/blob/master/glossary.md#precompiled-library).
 You can see if a package is `HEADER_ONLY` by looking inside the `script.sh` for `MASON_HEADER_ONLY=true` like https://github.com/mapbox/mason/blob/68871660b74023234fa96d482898c820a55bd4bf/scripts/geometry/0.9.0/script.sh#L5_

 ## Configuration

-By default Mason publishes packages to a Mapbox S3 bucket.
+By default Mason publishes packages to a Mapbox-managed S3 bucket.
 If you want to publish to a different bucket we recommend taking the following steps:

 1. Fork Mason and rename it to `mason-{your_org}`
 2. Set [`MASON_BUCKET`](https://github.com/mapbox/mason/blob/2765e4ab50ca2c1865048e8403ef28b696228f7b/mason.sh#L6) to your own s3 bucket